Carrie Mathison: Season 6

-Carrie has returned to the United States and is living in Brooklyn with Frannie.
+Carrie has returned to the United States and is living in Brooklyn with Franny.
 She is working for a non-profit organization that provides legal aid to Muslims accused of terrorism, and serving as an informal advisor to President-Elect Elizabeth Keane (Elizabeth Marvel).
 She is also caring for Quinn, who emerged from the coma with neurological damage and post-traumatic stress disorder.

 When her client Sekou Bah (J. Mallory Cree) is killed in and framed for a terrorist attack, Carrie begins to investigate.
-She goes to talk with Sekou's family, leaving Quinn to watch Frannie.
+She goes to talk with Sekou's family, leaving Quinn to watch Franny.
 A group of protestors, angered by leaked reports that Carrie was Sekou's lawyer, gather outside Carrie's house; this triggers Quinn's PTSD, and he shoots one of the protestors and takes a reporter hostage.
 Carrie manages to talk Quinn down so he will be taken in alive.
-Dar Adal - the mastermind of the attack - exploits the situation by telling Children's Protective Services (CPS) that Carrie put Frannie in danger, in order to drive Carrie over the edge and discredit her in Keane's eyes.
-The plan works: CPS put Frannie in a foster home, and Carrie falls into an alcoholic despair that motivates Keane to question her judgment.
+Dar Adal - the mastermind of the attack - exploits the situation by telling Children's Protective Services (CPS) that Carrie put Franny in danger, in order to drive Carrie over the edge and discredit her in Keane's eyes.
+The plan works: CPS put Franny in a foster home, and Carrie falls into an alcoholic despair that motivates Keane to question her judgment.

-Saul raises Carrie's spirits by taking her to see Frannie, and asks for her help in setting up a meeting between Keane and Majid Javadi, who claims to have evidence that Adal is manipulating her.
+Saul raises Carrie's spirits by taking her to see Franny, and asks for her help in setting up a meeting between Keane and Majid Javadi, who claims to have evidence that Adal is manipulating her.
 At the meeting, however, Javadi lies that Iran is not complying with its nuclear deal with the United States.
 Carrie discovers that Adal is part of a conspiracy of disgruntled undercover operatives who want to undermine Keane's antiwar foreign policy.
 She also finds out that Javadi had been working with Adal, and that Adal is the brains behind alt-right media personality Brett O'Keefe (Jake Weber), who is peddling a false conspiracy theory that Keane's son Andrew, who died fighting in Iraq, was deserting his post when he was killed.